brenden/jquery-slopegraph/README.md

 This plugin is a jQuery implementation of Edward Tufte's slopegraph.

 ## Motivation
-A slopegraph is a simple yet rarely-used design for displaying changes in multiple data series over time.
+A slopegraph is a simple yet rarely-used design for displaying changes in multiple series over time.
 The graph was introduced by Edward Tufte in his 1983 book *The Visual Display of Quantitative Information*, but has only recently seen much use.
 The article [Edward Tufte’s “Slopegraphs”](http://charliepark.org/slopegraphs/) gives a good rundown of when slopegraphs are a good choice for showing data: